-You've probably heard of "ghosting" and "gaslighting"—two dating terms that have broken into the mainstream lexicon with the prevalence of dating apps like Tinder and Bumble—but what about "breadcrumbing?"
+You've probably heard of "ghosting" and "gaslighting"—two dating terms in the mainstream lexicon due to the prevalence of dating apps like Tinder and Bumble.
+But what about "breadcrumbing?"
 To gain insight into the latest phenomenon in modern dating, we asked Kelly Campbell, Ph.D., an associate professor of psychology and human development at California State University, San Bernardino, to weigh in.

 Meet the Expert